cloudblog004/fantasticfoodies/content/en/posts/928-recipe-of-homemade-easy-creamy-chicken-flautas.md

 - "Spoon filling down center of tortillas, and roll tightly, leaving the opening on bottom"
 - "Heat about a third inch of vegetable oil in a sauté pan to medium heat and fry opening side down for 2-4 minutes, then flip and fry for another 2-4 minutes or until golden brown.
 TIP: press down with a spatula for the first minute to keep them closed.
 If they start to open once flipped you can hold them together with tongs for a min."
 - "Set on paper towel for 3-5 minutes to remove excess oil and crisp"
 - "FINITO!
-Take a cooksnap &amp; let me know what you think! :)"
+Take a cooksnap & let me know what you think! :)"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe